-In this study we present the first analysis of clinical prognostic and predictive factors for realworld patients with mCRPC receiving cabazitaxel.
-Among patients enrolled in the C-EAP, only low hemoglobin was associated with worse overall survival.
+In this study, we present the first analysis of clinical prognostic and predictive factors for real-world patients with mCRPC receiving cabazitaxel.
+Among patients enrolled in the C-EAP, only low hemoglobin was associated with worse

+OS.
 This finding is consistent with previously published data on prognostic factors in patients receiving second-line chemotherapy for mCRPC.18 However, eight other factors previously identified as prognostic factors for patients receiving cabazitaxel (performance status, time interval since prior docetaxel use, presence of visceral disease, presence of pain, duration of hormonal treatments, PSA level, and ALP) were not found to be significant in the C-EAP cohort.
 Presence of visceral metastases has been shown to be strongly prognostic for patients receiving docetaxel,17 however, visceral metastases did not seem to influence prognosis for patients receiving cabazitaxel.
 Furthermore, there has been great interest in the role of markers of systemic inflammation as a prognostic factor for patients with mCRPC.
-Pre-treatment neutrophil to lymphocyte ratio (NLR) is a marker of systemic inflammation which has been shown to influence prognosis for patients with mCRPC receiving ketoconazole30 and docetaxel.31 An ad-hoc analysis of the TROPIC trial demonstrated that patients who developed grade >3 neutropenia while receiving cabazitaxel had an improved survival (HR 0.65, 95%CI 0.43-0.97, p=0.035) and that low NLR is also independently associated with improved survival.19.
-However, in the C-EAP cohort, neither NLR nor development of grade \geq 3 neutropenia influenced prognosis.
-No factors analyzed from the C-EAP were independently associated with better overall survival.
-Predictive Factors
+Pre-treatment NLR is a marker of systemic inflammation that has been shown to influence prognosis for patients with mCRPC receiving ketoconazole29 and docetaxel.30 An ad-hoc analysis of the TROPIC trial demonstrated that patients who developed grade ≥3 neutropenia while receiving cabazitaxel had an improved survival (HR 0.65; 95% CI 0.43-0.97; p=0.035) and that low NLR is also independently associated with improved survival.19 However, in the C-EAP cohort, neither NLR, nor development of grade \geq 3 neutropenia influenced prognosis.
+No factors analyzed from the C-EAP were independently associated with better OS.